Abc-Arbitrage/Zebus/README.md

 It is **resilient** thanks to the absence of a broker and an optional persistence feature that ensures that messages are not lost if a peer is down or disconnected.

-It is **stable**, since we have been using it on a production environment at [Abc Arbitrage](http://www.abc-arbitrage.com/) for more than six years, handling hundreds of millions of messages per day.
+It is **stable**, since we have been using it on a production environment at [ABC Arbitrage](http://www.abc-arbitrage.com/) since 2013, handling hundreds of millions of messages per day.

 ## Key concepts